Caroline Burghardt

-Caroline Asenath Grant Burghardt (June 10, 1834 – February 6, 1922) was a Union nurse during the American Civil War, who later practiced a medical doctor in Washington D.C.
+Caroline Asenath Grant Burghardt (June 10, 1834 – February 6, 1922) was a Union nurse during the American Civil War, who later practiced as a medical doctor in Washington D.C.

 Early life

 Burghardt was born in Great Barrington, Massachusetts, the daughter of John Budd Burghardt and Asenath Lucinda Grant.
 Her mother died when Caroline was a girl.
 She was working as a governess in New York at the outbreak of the Civil War.
 Poet and journalist William Cullen Bryant was an acquaintance of Burghardt's, and may have helped place her in a nursing role during the war.

-War service
+Civil War service

 On April 19, 1861, Burghardt reported to Bellevue Hospital where she was accepted for nurse training by the board of surgeons.
-Her training lasted until June 8, 1861, when she traveled to Washington to begin acting as a nurse in the war.
+Her training lasted until June 8, 1861, when she traveled to Washington, D.C. to begin acting as a nurse in the war.
 Burghardt served as a nurse until September 6, 1865.
 She was stationed at numerous locations, such as Antietam, Gettysburg, Fortress Monroe, Winchester, and Alexandria.
 After Burghardt's service ended, Dorothea Dix composed a "testimony of hospital services" regarding Burghardt's work during the war.
 In this letter, Dix commented on Burghardt's "superior fidelity and skill."